Indonesia

 We met Monika's friend Charlene for dinner at Gorgonzola, an Italian restaurant.
 Her name is not Charlene.
 However, I have taken it upon myself to mispronounce and nickname everyone.
 This entertains everyone except Monika which is perfect.

 Charlene, like many people of the younger generation, speaks good English.
 They speak better Indonesian so I spend long periods of time waiting, smiling and thinking my own thoughts.
 But if anybody wants to ask me something or tell me a story then there is no difficulty.
 Monika's friend Eleony asked me if I felt excluded when they spoke Indonesian amongst themselves.
 I said, "Somewhat."
 She told me that that must be hard on me, made some Asian squeaking noises and resumed speaking Indonesian.
 I smiled imagining how much she would squeak when I wrote our exchange up later.
+They get animated over even the dimmest light shining upon them.

 Friday, 9/30/2016